 Adults (4-5mm, but larger after a blood meal)

 The whole life cycle takes about a year to complete.
 Although the various life stages can be present at any time of the year, the adults are most common from spring to mid summer (when they lay eggs), the larvae are most common in late summer into autumn and the nymphs more common in winter.

 Ticks require a blood meal to develop and moult from one stage of its life cycle to the next and adult females require a blood meal as a protein source before laying eggs.

 Ticks will feed on a variety of animals to get their blood meal.
 Larvae and nymphs will feed on birds and smaller mammals, whereas adults tend to feed on larger mammals such as cats, dogs and humans!

 Paralysis ticks are found on the east coast of Australia, typically within 30km of the coast, in moist forest areas.
 They may be in Tasmania, but are not found in South Australia, Western Australia or the Northern Territory.
 However, there are other Ixodes tick species, which are found in South Australia and Tasmania.

 The tick larvae are also called “seed ticks” or “grass ticks”, partly due to their very small size and partly due to the fact they are typically found low down in the grass, on the ground or in the leaf litter.
-However, adults and nymphs can be found on the ground or low down in vegetation, but generally not higher than 50cm off the ground.
+However, although adults and nymphs can be found low down in vegetation as well as in the leaf litter, they are generally not found higher than 50cm off the ground.

 How to ticks get on you and your pet?